 - Ability to sort operators into teams according to function (like sales or support)

-- Ability to search chat history—each chat conversation box gets a detailed breakdown of the customer’s activity on your website.
-After the conversation is done, customers can leave ratings
+- Ability to search chat history—each chat conversation box gets a detailed breakdown of your website’s customer activity.
+After the conversation is made, customers can leave ratings

 - White label feature

 - Ability to see what’s in the customer’s shopping cart